ben-wallis/OgreMaze/README.md

 Depending on whether OgreMaze.Core or OgreMaze.UI is set as the startup project, the application can operate in both console and UI modes.

 CastleWindsor is used for dependency injection, and NUnit/Moq are used for unit testing although I didn't really stick to TDD for this project.

+Free RPG Tileset from http://telles0808.deviantart.com/art/RPG-Maker-VX-RTP-Tileset-159218223

 # Screenshots